Bertrand du Guesclin-16 June 1355

 Du Gueslin took nearly a minute to compose his thoughts.
 ‘Is it possible that someone escaping from the chateau here in Foix who was heading for the Mediterranean coast would pass through Monsegur?’

-‘I believe our man inside the chateau can do his job, but if as a precaution I asked you to block off the whole area around the village of Monsegur, could you, would you do so.’
+Du Guesclin scowled ‘I believe our man inside the chateau can do his job, but if as a precaution I asked you to block off the whole area around the village of Monsegur, could you?
+Would you?
+Do so.’

 ‘Well I have been thinking for some time about raiding Monsegur village and it is always better if we do actually find something.
 It then gives us leverage to conduct further interrogations and it is often surprising what comes to light.
-Tell me how soon would you want me to carry out the raid?’
+How soon would you want me to carry out the raid?’

 ‘I can probably do it quicker than that.
 Midsummer’s day? the 21st?’